-Heated Power Mirrors - If Equipped
+Heated Mirrors - If Equipped

 These mirrors are heated to melt frost or ice.
-This feature is activated whenever you turn on the rear window defrost.
-Refer to "Rear Window Features" in Section 3 for further information.
+This feature is activated whenever you turn on the rear window defroster.
+Refer to "Rear Window Features" in this section, for further information.

 Illuminated Vanity Mirrors - If Equipped